This tempeh banh mi features quick-pickled vegetables, cucumbers, and cilantro. It’s the perfect vegan sandwich!

 - 2 generous handfuls of cilantro

 - Start by pickling the vegetables.
-In a medium shallow dish, combine 3/4 cup rice vinegar with 1/2 cup water.
-Toss in the carrots and onions, making sure the vegetables are fully submerged.
-Cover and let sit at room temperature for 30 to 60 minutes.
+In a bowl or mason jar, combine 3/4 cup rice vinegar with 1/2 cup water.
+Toss in the carrots and onions, making sure they’re fully submerged.
+Cover and set aside at room temp for 30 to 60 minutes.

 - Meanwhile, marinade the tempeh.
 In a medium shallow dish, combine 2 tablespoons soy sauce, 2 tablespoons maple syrup, 1 tablespoon rice vinegar, 1 tablespoon sesame oil, and 1 teaspoon garlic powder with 2 tablespoons water.
 Stir to combine.
 Add the tempeh and toss to coat.
-Let stand at room temperature for 15 minutes, tossing again halfway through to make sure it’s marinating evenly.
+Set aside at room temp for 15 minutes, tossing again halfway through to make sure it’s marinating evenly.

 - Heat a large non-stick skillet over medium-low heat and add enough oil to lightly coat the bottom.
 Add the tempeh in a single layer (reserving the marinade!) and cook until browned, about 3 minutes per side.

-- While the tempeh cooks, whisk 1/2 teaspoon arrowroot into the reserved marinade (optional, see Note).
-When all the tempeh is golden brown, add the reserved marinade and cook just until it thickens a bit, about 30 seconds.
-Turn the heat off.
+- While the tempeh cooks, whisk 1/2 teaspoon arrowroot to the reserved marinade, if using.
+When the tempeh is ready, add the reserved marinade and cook just until it thickens a bit, about 30 seconds.

-- To assemble the sandwiches, spread 1 tablespoon of mayo on each quarter of the baguette.
+- To assemble, spread 1 tablespoon of mayo on each quarter of the baguette.
 Top with 4-5 tempeh strips, pickled vegetables, cucumbers, and cilantro.

-- If you don’t have seasoned rice vinegar, substitute with apple cider vinegar or wine vinegar and be sure to stir about 1 teaspoon salt and 2 teaspoons sugar or maple syrup into the brine to make up the difference.
+- If you don’t have seasoned rice vinegar, substitute with plain rice vinegar, apple cider vinegar, or wine vinegar – and be sure to stir about 1 teaspoon salt and 2 teaspoons sugar or maple syrup into the brine to make up the difference.

-- I like to add a tiny bit of arrowroot (a thickening starch similar to cornstarch) to the reserved marinade to make it thick and shiny, and help it stick to the tempeh.
-If you don’t have arrowroot, substitute with cornstarch or use double the amount of all-purpose flour.
+- Adding arrowroot or cornstarch to the reserved marinade makes it thick and shiny, and helps it stick to the tempeh.
+If you don’t have any, use double the amount of all-purpose flour.
 (You can also skip it entirely.)

 - Serving Size: 1 sandwich